apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | Field                   | Description
 |-------------------------|------------------------------------------------------------------
 | `serviceId`             | The authorized redirect URI for this OIDC client.
+| `implicit`              | Whether the response produced for this service should be [implicit](https://openid.net/specs/openid-connect-implicit-1_0.html).
 | `signIdToken`           | Whether ID tokens should be signed.
 Default is `true`.
 | `jwks`                  | Path to the location of the keystore that holds the signing keys for this application.
 If none defined, defaults will be used.

+### Dynamically

+Clients applications may dynamically be registered with CAS for authentication.
+By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
+This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.

 ## Settings